 Regenerative Gardening & Living Course

-Introducing a new Lifestyle Course from Kiss the Ground ―Regenerative Gardening and Living with Farmer Rishi Kumar.
-Learn how to apply Regenerative Principles and Practices to your home garden and lifestyle.
-Our next session begins September 18, 2019.
+Introducing a Lifestyle Course from Kiss the Ground ―Regenerative Gardening and Living with Farmer Rishi Kumar.
+You’ll learn how to apply Regenerative Principles and Practices to your home garden and lifestyle.
+Our winter online session begins January 22, 2020.